Prescription Weight Loss Drugs Review

 Saxenda is an injectable medication which is actually just a higher dose of a Victoza, a medication for type 2 diabetes.
 It mimics an intestinal hormone that tells your brain when your stomach is full.
 You inject it in your stomach, upper arm or thigh once daily.
 You will start on a small dose and increase the dose each week for several weeks.
 This is done to minimize gastrointestinal side effects.

+This drug class is contraindicated for people that have a very specific type of endocrine condition called MEN 2 or people with a personal or family history of medullary thyroid carcinoma.
 Side effects include nausea, vomiting, diarrhea, and constipation.
-Serious side effects can include thyroid tumors, increased heart rate, pancreatitis, gallbladder disease, kidney problems and suicidal thoughts.
-If you don’t lose 4% of your body weight after 16 weeks you should discontinue this drug, as it’s unlikely to work for you at that point.
+Serious side effects can include thyroid tumors, raised heart rate, pancreatitis, gallbladder disease, kidney problems and suicidal thoughts.
+For people with diabetes on insulin and/or sulfonylureas, it can cause hypoglycemia and other medications may need to be adjusted.
+If you don’t lose 4% after 16 weeks, you should discontinue this drug as it’s unlikely to work for you.

 This medication consists of two different drugs, naltrexone and bupropion.
 Naltrexone is approved to treat alcohol and opioid dependence.
 Bupropion is approved to treat depression, seasonal affective disorder and to help people quit smoking.
 Together they can help with weight loss.